DaveMBush/davembush.github.io/source/_posts/optimizing-angular-for-speed.md

 If your value is computed, Angular can't easily determine if the value has changed, unless it calculates it.

-There are two ways to solve this issue.
+There are three ways to solve this issue.

-The first, and most popular is to use a pipe, as described above.
+The first and most popular, is to use a pipe as described above.

 The second way you could achieve this goal is by assigning a member field the computed value during the component's `onChange` event.